robmasocco/AOS-TAG/ideas.md

 # TODO LIST

-- How are fd_sets implemented and used?
+- Bitmask API, with efficient management and consistency checks against maximum possible value.
+- BST-Dictionary implementation.
-- Complete definition of all operations.
+- Complete definition of all operations, both syscalls and device drivers.
+- Synchronization schemes for everything, also thinking about the device file read operation.
 - Test multiple-locks scenarios.
-- Synchronization of everything, also thinking about the device file read operation.
 - Signals, interrupts, preemption and the like checks against deadlocks and similar problems.
 Remember that wait queues functions return *-ERESTARTSYS* when a signal was delivered.
 Consider using local_locks to protect your (really) critical sections.
 See our little golden screenshot from our course materials to know how signals work (and remember: they're usermode shit, you just return -EINTR).
 - Check TSO compliance everywhere, add memory fences where needed.
 - Check against false cache sharing everywhere.
 Remember that one of our cache lines is 64-bytes long.